An empirical approach to demographic inference with genomic data: Introduction

 \subsection{Background}

-Perhaps the main point of this paper is to see what can be learned about the population pedigree, or more properly the ARG, by taking an empirical point of view, i.e.\ treating it as a fixed, but unknown object. \citet{slatkin1991inbreeding} interprets probabilities of identity by descent and $F_{ST}$ in terms of genealogies; the discussion is framed in terms of randomly mating populations, but much of the discussion is applicable without thinking of the genealogies as random. \citet{mcvean2002genealogical,mcvean2009genealogical} continued in this vein, interpreting two common population genetics statistics, linkage disequilibrium and the principal components decomposition, in terms of the realized genealogy of the population. \citet{wakeley2012genealogies} begins from a similar philisophical point, that the pedigree should be treated as a fixed parameter, and goes on to show that data generated under a fixed pedigree differ very little from those generated under a standard coalescent model (which does not incorporate correlations due to a fixed pedigree).
+The main point of this paper is to see what can be learned about the population pedigree, or more properly the ARG, by taking an empirical point of view, i.e., treating it as a fixed, but unknown object.
+Others have taken this approach, albeit usually less explicitly. \citet{slatkin1991inbreeding} interprets probabilities of identity by descent and $F_{ST}$ as summaries of the underlying gene trees; the discussion is framed in terms of randomly mating populations, but much of the discussion is applicable without thinking of the trees as random. \citet{mcvean2002genealogical,mcvean2009genealogical} continued in this vein, explaining what two common population genetics statistics, linkage disequilibrium and the principal components decomposition, have to say about these trees. \citet{wakeley2012genealogies} begins from a similar philosophical point, that the pedigree should be treated as a fixed parameter, and goes on to show that data generated under a fixed pedigree differ very little from those generated under a standard coalescent model (which does not incorporate correlations due to a fixed pedigree).

 Formal methods describing expectations of gene transmission in a known pedigree have long been used by plant and animal breeders.
-In particular, \citet{wright1922coefficients}'s method of ``path coefficients'' treated the pedigree was known and averaged over recombination and segregation.
-These methods are related to a parallel issue arising in genetic association studies \citep[reviewed by][]{speed2014relatedness} where the pedigree is a confounding factor, and alternative approaches can be seen as estimating the actual degree of genetic relatedness or as averaging over it.
+In particular, \citet{wright1922coefficients}'s method of ``path coefficients'' treated the pedigree as a known object, averaging over recombination and segregation.
+These methods are related to a parallel issue arising in genetic association studies \citep[reviewed by][]{speed2014relatedness} where relatedness of samples is a major confounding factor, and alternative approaches can be seen as estimating the actual degree of genetic relatedness or as averaging over it.